 Seth Wilson started his dance training at the age of 4, under the late Stanley Bates in Queens, New York.
 A native of Queens, Seth continued his training throughout New York at many institutions such as Alvin Ailey, Dance Theatre of Harlem and Ballet Hispanico.
 He also trained at LaGaurdia High School for the Performing Arts and later attended Purchase College State University of New York.
 Seth has toured internationally in Germany, Costa Rica, and Bermuda, as well as within the United States.
 Seth has performed with Dance Theatre of Harlem’s, Dancing Through Barriers Ensemble, Alvin Ailey, New York Theatre Ballet, Opus Dance Theatre and Viewpointe Dance.
 Seth has been a guest artist with Fred Benjamin, Creative Outlet with Jamel Gaines, and has danced for Lincoln Center Outdoors under Earl Mosley.
 Recently Seth has performed with Janusphere Dance Company in the company’s debut in Santa Barbara, California and Brooklyn, New York.
-This is Seth’s tenth season dancing with CDT.
-Seth Teaches in the ITP program.
+This is Seth’s twelfth season with CDT and he teaches Ballet and Modern in the ITP Program.